techworkersco/twc-site-nl/content/events/2025-07-08/index.en.md

 ---
-title: "AI Sceptics Reading Group"
+title: "Postponed: AI Sceptics Reading Group"
 date: 2025-07-08T18:00:00+02:00
 location: "Online"
 organisation: ""
 tags: ["reading-group"]
 ---

+**Postponed!
+A new date and time will be confirmed soon**

 A reading and discussion group for tech workers who are sceptical of, or questioning, the role of AI in relation to tech labour.